pjsip/pjproject_docs/docs/source/get-started/guidelines-development.rst

 * Use `K & R style <http://en.wikipedia.org/wiki/1_true_brace_style#K.26R_style>`__,
   which is the only correct style anyway.

+The PJSIP distribution includes an ``.editorconfig`` file to set indentation to 4 spaces.
+Check https://editorconfig.org/ to see if your editor supports it or if a plugin needs to be downloaded.

 .. note::

    PJSIP indentation scheme was changed to use spaces only since version 2.13.